 United Counties League Premier Division South

-Today’s Saints Supporters’ Man of the Match – kindly sponsored by The Greystones Public House, Sawtry – Jordan Brown
+Today’s Saints Supporters’ Man of the Match, kindly sponsored by The Greystones Public House, Sawtry, was awarded to MURPHY CULKIN

-St Neots Town: Goff, Reynolds, Culkin, Tavernier, Brookes, Parker, Jordan Brown, Dummett, Thorpe, Hatch, Williams
+St Neots Town: Goff, Nickels, Culkin, Tavernier, Brookes, Lincoln, Jordan Brown, Dummett, Thorpe, Hatch, Williams

 Subs: Rowley (for Jordan Brown 68 mins), Josh Brown (for Tavernier 77 mins), Akinbobola (for Thorpe 86 mins), Reynolds (for Nickells 90 mins), Ajana (for Hatch 90+1 min)

 Cards: Nickells (Y – 35 mins), Culkin (Y – 53 mins)